klatremis/esphome-for-growatt/README.md

 ESPhome configuration for monitoring and control of Growatt inverters in Home Assistant.
 This include all addresses i could see relevant from the inverter.

+* For DIY generic esp32 hardware, use "esp32" and the wiring below
+* For KlatremisHW, use "klatremishw" code

 ## Supported devices
-Made specially for Growatt inverters

 ### SPH inverters
 * SPH3600 (not confirmed)
 * SPH8000TL3 (not confirmed)
+* SPH10000TL3 (not confirmed)

 ### MOD inverters
 * Comming soon

 ## Requirements
+* ESP32
-* ESP32 with TTL To RS485 Module with automatic flow control
+* TTL To RS485 Module with automatic flow control
-* Or Lilygo t-can485 board (use lilygo config)
+* or
+* KlatremisHW Basic/Lilygo t-can 485, *For now, only danish customers: https://badenergy.dk/product-category/inverter/inverter-styring/

 ## Installation
 1. Create your esp32 in esphome in home assistant